intel/ai-reference-models/docs/general/FLEX_DEVCATALOG.md

 **Note**:
 * SSD-MobileNetv1, and YOLOv4 models are supported on older Intel® Extension for TensorFlow* v2.12 and Intel® Extension for PyTorch* 1.13.120+xpu versions.
-* ResNet50 v1.5(PyTorch) and YOLOv5 models are supported on older Intel® Extension for PyTorch* 2.0.110+xpu versions.
 * Stable Diffusion for Arc GPU was validated on PyTorch* 2.0.110+xpu version.
 * The other models in the list are validated on Intel® Extension for TensorFlow* v2.14 and Intel® Extension for PyTorch* 2.1.10+xpu versions.